Open-Yescoin/Telegram-Unity-Bridge/README.md

 ## Develop your package
 Package development works best within the Unity Editor.
 Here's how to get started:

 1. Enter your package name.
 The name you choose should contain your default organization followed by the name you typed.
-For example: `Siykt.Tma`.
+For example: `ATP.TMA.SDK`.

 2. [Enter the information](#FillOutFields) for your package in the `package.json` file.